beerjson/beerjson/adr/0004-format-version-numbering.md

   that knows only `flouride` discards a document's `fluoride` and reports nothing.
-- **A new enum value is rejected outright.** An enum is closed in every version, so a document using `wheat` as a culture type fails against the 1.0 schema rather than degrading.
+- **A new enum value is rejected outright.** An enum is closed in every version, so a document using `wheat` as a culture type fails against an earlier schema rather than degrading.

-From 1.1 onwards most composed types declare `unevaluatedProperties: false`, so the first case increasingly behaves like the third: an older validator rejects a newer document rather than ignoring the addition.
+From 3.0 onwards most composed types declare `unevaluatedProperties: false`, so the first case increasingly behaves like the third: an older validator rejects a newer document rather than ignoring the addition.